 - Reduce leakage and optimize service-line utilization via evidence-based transitions.

-To address these challenges, Genesis partnered with Dina and its digital care coordination platform to organize internal partners and preferred external in-home partners.
-Dina began by studying Genesis’ internal service lines, overlap, and how they transition patients between each group.
+To address these challenges, Genesis partnered with Dina and its digital care coordination platform to organize internal partners and high-performing external in-home partners.
+Dina began by studying Genesis’ internal service line overlaps, and how they transition patients between each group.
 The goal was to determine how to transition patients to the right place at the right time to deliver a more cohesive and cost-effective experience.